MATTopo: Topology-preserving Medial Axis Transform with Restricted Power Diagram: Limitations and future work

 \section{Limitations and future work}

-Our method can produce an approximated MAT that is visually and quantitatively similar to those of MATFP~\cite{2022MATFP} geometry-wise, with less number of spheres and the additional benefit of topology preservation.
-However it comes with the cost of more computational time.
-Although both our method and MATFP rely on RPD, the former uses volumetric RPD which requires cutting tets by half-spaces inside the volume, while the latter uses surface RPD which only considers the intersection between triangle and half-spaces.
+Our method can produce an approximated MAT that is visually and quantitatively similar to those of MATFP~\cite{2022MATFP} geometry-wise, with less spheres and the additional benefit of topology preservation.
+Although both our method and MATFP rely on RPD, the former employs volumetric RPD, which necessitates cutting tets by half-spaces inside the volume, while the latter utilizes surface RPD, which only considers the intersection between triangles and half-spaces.
+Consequently, our method requires more computational time.
 As the runtime statistics shown in Table~\ref{tab:runtime}, our method takes minutes for each model even though each step's calculation of volumetric RPD on GPU only takes about 1-3 seconds.
 In the future, we will consider parallelising the feature preserving ($S_{extf}$ and $S_{intf}$) stage as much as possible to reduce the runtime.

 Moreover, our current GPU-based implementation may fail to compute RPD if the given tetrahedral mesh has a very large number of tets.
 For example, the model $\#12280$ in Supplementary Document contains over 5.5 million tets even using the fTetwild~\cite{hu2020ftetwild} with the largest length parameter value $l=1$.
 We leave this computational issue for future exploration.
-We plan to publicize our source code and data online once the paper is accepted.